Center for Environment, Biodiversity and Conservation

 The University of Texas at Tyler

 The Center for Environment, Biodiversity and Conservation (CEBC) at The University of Texas at Tyler was established in August 2015 as a multidisciplinary research and education organization.
-The CEBC includes 19 faculty from three colleges and five departments; including research expertise in aspects of ecology, conservation genetics, genomics, landscape ecology, environmental economics, policy, and regulation, hydrology, water and air pollution, and green supply chains.
+The CEBC includes 17 faculty from three colleges and six departments; including research expertise in aspects of ecology, conservation genetics, genomics, landscape ecology, environmental economics, policy, and regulation, hydrology, water and air pollution, remote sensing and green supply chains.